TorchEnsemble-Community/Ensemble-Pytorch/README.rst

 -  Add ``StackingClassifier`` and ``StackingRegressor``.
 -  Add ``SoftGradientBoostingClassifier`` and ``SoftGradientBoostingRegressor``.
--  Add more training options such as the type of optimizer.
 -  Add more callbacks to ``predict``.
 -  Add PyTest scripts.
--  Upload to PyPI.
--  Build the documentation.